 Once professorial support has been obtained the student should submit a complete application.

-- Applications are to be submitted by email to firstname.lastname@example.org
+- Applications should be sent by email to: firstname.lastname@example.org

 For any questions related to your application, please contact the NCCR Robotics Education Officer (see below).

 Selection is made on a competitive basis by members from the NCCR Robotics Education & Society Committee.

 Candidates will receive a response regarding their application by email in October.
 Selected candidates will be asked to confirm their participation within 2 weeks.